Integration with Let’s Encrypt

-If the certificate is successfully obtained, the self-signed certificate is changed into Let's Encrypt.
+If the certificate is issued successfully, the self-signed certificate is changed into Let's Encrypt.
 The user and administrators receive the notification that the certificate has been issued.

 Order of requests:

 - Account creation

 - Request for domain ownership (in order to verify domain ownership, a new token is added.
 This is a file with data that were received after authentication.
 The global alias .well-known/acme-challenge/ on the server leads to the directory /usr/local/mgr5/www/letsencrypt.
 All verification tokens will be created there.